BRTNetwork/php-brt-address-codec/README.md

-# php-ripple-address-codec
+# php-brt-address-codec

-Fully ported 'ripple-address-codec' from JS to PHP
+Fully ported 'brt-address-codec' from JS to PHP

 ## Installation

-`composer require lessmore92/php-ripple-address-codec`
+`composer require brtnetwork/php-brt-address-codec`

 ### Docs

 This package is fully same to main repository, so docs is same.
-[Main Doc](https://github.com/ripple/ripple-address-codec)
+[Main Doc](https://github.com/BRTNetwork/brt-address-codec)